dimacodes/personify-server/README.md

 Getting started

-- The Personify API allows access to a directory of peoples' names and their favorite cities
+- The Personify.
+API allows access to a directory of peoples' names and their favorite cities
 - The home address of the API is [http://personify-server.herokuapp.com/api](http://personify-server.herokuapp.com)
 - Several unique endpoints exist at that address